Acupuncture therapy from Joints & Points.

 There are certain circumstances where acupuncture should not be used.
 If you have a known metal allergy (specifically stainless steel), a needle phobia or if you have a known infection in the area to be needled.

-You should inform your physiotherapist if you:
+You should inform your therapist if you:

 Yes, but it does not work for all.
 Everyone is different and it is one of the strengths of acupuncture that we treat people individually to get better results.